 On The Plane

 You could have given me the seat next to the guy who just found out he had cured AIDS and he wouldn’t have been prouder of himself as I was of myself.
-I had successfully smuggled $100 in airline-value alcohol on a commercial airliner – completely within the guidelines of the TSA.
+I had successfully smuggled $100 in airline-value alcohol on a commercial airline—completely within the guidelines of the TSA.

 I would go on to successfully carry excessive amounts of alcohol through TSA security checkpoints in San Francisco, New York, Jacksonville, San Antonio, Portland, New York, Chicago and Nashville.

-It should be noted though, there are some flight attendees that get all pissy when they see you with your own booze.
+It should be noted, some flight attendees get all pissy when they see you with your own booze.
 So keep it hidden.